THEOLOGOS P Tribute and Moments of Trip

 The central part of the sun deck, featuring more plastic chairs and tables.

 Outside of the sun deck which is covered by plastic windows, there is an alley that can lead passengers from the bow to the stern.
 This is the one that is located on the ship's starboard side, whereas the port side also has one as well.

 The alley on the starboard side seen just behind the ship's bridge.
-It enables passengers to then have a view right above the bow, as there is an open balcony.
-There are also some additional plastic black chairs right next to the handrails.
+It enables passengers to then have a view right above the bow, as there is an open front section balcony.
+There are also some additional black plastic chairs right next to the handrails.